 To be assessed in the CADE Clinic you will need a referral letter from a doctor.
 This can be your general practitioner or a psychiatrist or another medical specialist.
 The referral letter should outline your main concerns and provide a brief account of your medical history and medication.
 If you are worried about symptoms of mood or anxiety or have been diagnosed as having depression, bipolar disorder or an anxiety disorder, you may, in consultation with your general practitioner or psychiatrist, seek a specialist opinion and request a referral.

-Appointments are offered on Thursday mornings only.
+Appointments are offered on Tuesday or Thursday mornings only.
 At this time, we are unable to offer appointments on other days.

-To make a request for an appointment send an email here or call the CADE Clinic Manager, Karen Searle, on 9462 9900.
+To make a request for an appointment fax your referral to the CADE Clinic Manager on 9926 4063.

 Attendance will be bulk-billed to Medicare for individuals entitled to Medicare or Department of Veterans of Affairs benefits.
 There is no cost to the patient.